 The company does not have a specific benchmark against which performance is measured.
-The graph below compares the company's NAV and share price on a total return basis (with dividends reinvested) with the total return on an equivalent investment in the Numis Smaller Companies Index plus AIM (excluding investment companies), where the majority of the investments held in the company's portfolio are drawn from and which is therefore considered the closest broad index against which to measure the company's performance.
+The graph below compares the company's NAV and share price on a total return basis (with dividends reinvested) with the total return on an equivalent investment in the FTSE AIM All Share TR Index, where the majority of the investments held in the company's portfolio are drawn from and which is therefore considered the closest broad index against which to measure the company's performance.

-Performance from 9 May 2017 to 28 February 2021
+Performance from 9 May 2017 to 28 February 2022

-The Company commenced trading on the main market of the London Stock Exchange on 9 May 2017.
+^{}The company commenced trading on the main market of the London Stock Exchange on 9 May 2017.
 Source: Downing LLP.
-Index: Numis Smaller Companies Index Plus AIM Ex.
-Investment Companies.
+Index: FTSE AIM All Share TR.
 All figures rebased to 100 pence as at 9 May 2017.